We are in 1458 and Gaston IV, the current count of Foix-Béarn, has just been appointed peer of France by King Charles VII.

 On the program of celebrations, first of all music with the Chia Obscuro troupe which will make its sweet sounds heard in the large banquet hall ... it seems that we can even take some dance lessons there!

 In the various rooms of the castle, visitors will be able to familiarize themselves with medieval daily life: in the stewardship, questions of supply, daily management and accounting will be discussed; in the room of the guards, it will be question of armor and the daily newspaper of the soldier and the children, newly recruited, will even be able to put on the famous equipment of the soldier.
 In the count's room, we take advantage of his absence to display the finery of the count family and we will talk about their daily life, devotions, hygiene in the Middle Ages and clothing.
 The terrace will be the scene of knights' fights during epic tournaments and the adjudication room, very close, will allow the bravest among them to be knighted during solemn ceremonies.

-Finally on the large terrace, in the company of Machina Silente's troupe, we will thunder gunpowder throughout the city!
-Beautiful brand new and shiny artillery pieces will compete with the imposing trebuchet in an old fight against the new school of war.
+Finally on the large terrace, in the company of Machina Silente's troop, we will thunder gunpowder throughout the city!
+Beautiful, brand new and shiny artillery pieces will compete with the imposing trebuchet in an old fight against a new school of war.